aws-amplify/learn/README.md

 ### Ideas for improving the community?

 We are always looking at ways to improve.
-If you have ideas for the community site, open a [GitHub issue](https://github.com/aws-amplify/community/issues) for you feature request.
+If you have ideas for the community site, open a [GitHub issue](https://github.com/aws-amplify/community/issues) for your feature request.